Valks-Games/valk-engine/.github/README.md

 ```

 ### Compiler Notes
 Note that if you see `__debugbreak();` it should instead be `__builtin_trap;`.
 Note that if a function is both a friend and static, declare the static method outside of the class and a copy of method with the friend modifier in the class.

 ## Visual Studio
+Note that Visual Studio has been prone to crash alot (at least for me) and that is why I have transitioned to CodeBlocks.

 Make sure the project is using `x86`
 Following settings should apply for `All Configurations` and `All Platforms`.